Skip to main content

 PHQ-9 stands for the Patient Health Questionnaire-9, a nine-item self-report scale used to track depressive symptoms over the past two weeks.
 Each item is scored 0 to 3, giving a total from 0 to 27.
 Higher numbers mean more symptoms, and the trend over time is what guides treatment.

 A "good" PHQ-9 score is generally under 5, which is considered minimal or no depressive symptoms and is the threshold we use for remission.
-A score from 5 to 9 is mild and may still need attention, especially if it has been climbing.
+A score from 5 to 9 is mild and may still need attention, particularly if it has been climbing.
 We focus on where your score is going, not just where it lands today.

 GAD-7 measures generalized anxiety symptoms across seven questions covering worry, restlessness, irritability, and trouble relaxing over the past two weeks.
 Scores run from 0 to 21, with higher numbers meaning more frequent anxiety.
 It is one of the best validated quick checks for anxiety in primary care.

 ASRS is not a diagnosis for ADHD.
 It is a screening tool that flags adults whose attention and impulsivity patterns are worth a longer look.
-A high ASRS, especially on Part A, leads to a clinical interview, history review, and workup for other conditions that can mimic ADHD, like sleep apnea or anxiety.
+A high ASRS, particularly on Part A, leads to a clinical interview, history review, and workup for other conditions that can mimic ADHD, like sleep apnea or anxiety.

 You should retake these scores every 4 to 6 weeks after any change in treatment, and at least once or twice a year as a check-in.
 That cadence catches improvement, plateaus, or new dips early.
 If something feels off between visits, you can fill them out and send them in without waiting.